- Be extremely present.

 As the evening’s stars appear, the wind picks up, but the change is only barely noticeable.
 The fire does not budge.
 You stare into the hole in bushes; the one through which jumped the gusty beast.
 Your ears are pricked as if they were hearing a euphonious melody.
 Beyond the reaches of light, there splashes a creek.
 Nightfall covers it.

 You feast your eyes over the valley.
 Little fireflies are glowing amid the trees.
-In massive groups they are illuminating trails which wild animals have trampled.
+In massive groups, they are illuminating trails that wild animals have trampled.

 By now, the distant mountains have submerged into dark.
 Birds have settled onto branches.
 The sky became quiet.
-Soon, true nocturnal hunters will take wing.
-Owls become awake.
+Soon true nocturnal hunters will take wing.
+Owls have become awake.
 They hoot at places least expected; one above your head in the pine’s crown.

 The fire crackles, but a miles-distant laughing of hyenas raises your skin.
 You fear not.
+You realize you do not laugh alone in this night.
 Tears of gratitude fall on the ground.
-You realize you do not laugh alone in this night.
-The miraculous gift of living is shared among all.
-It occurs to you that greatest stories are not written about the unstoppable marching of time.
+The miraculous gift of living is shared among everyone.
+It occurs to you that the greatest stories are not written about the unstoppable marching of time.
 They epitomize the infinite depth of the present moment.

-Bask in the presence of music.
+Bask in the presence of music before continuing the story.
 Surrender to the wind.

 It comes to you that presence is, in a way, infinite.
 Your body may not be around in a hundred years because appearance changes, but your awareness is a twilight constant: The moorings of now remain unloosed.
-You have already died.
-There is nothing to be worried about.
-Here is a secret told among few: Life is happening after death.
-You have made it to heaven, to the Adventurer’s Haven.
+Perhaps you have already died and there is nothing to be worried about.
+Perhaps this life is happening after death and you have made it to heaven, to the Adventurer’s Haven.

 In the early night, a stout plate cloud forms farther in the west, carrying a storm.
 You are determined to nibble a tender salmon, but the lenticularis[*] catches your eye.

 You shelve the bitten fish and observe the incoming visitor.
 Your heart starts to ache, for you witness the sad truth.
 The cloud has gone astray.
-It separated like a little sheep from its flock.
-While it desperately cries for assistance, winds are swiftly moving through its entirety.
+It has separated like a little sheep from the flock: While it desperately cries for assistance, winds are swiftly moving through its entirety.
 They are leading the little cloud away from its secluded companions.
 This poor, rueful, neglected cloud is wandering into the night alone.